 A professional educator since 1973, Jo Seidel has been with aha!
 Process since 2006.
-She has served in leadership roles in key areas related to K–12 school improvement, curriculum writing, classroom teaching, program design/development, and instruction for the gifted and talented, and she has been engaged in providing leadership and team coaching on processes to accelerate school improvement and student learning.
+She has served in key leadership roles in K-12 related to school improvement, curriculum writing/research, classroom teaching, K–12 program design/development and instruction for gifted/talented.
+She has been engaged in providing leadership and team coaching on processes to accelerate school improvement, cognitive growth and student learning.
 For Jo, breaking down learning boundaries for all economically diverse students and working to ensure all students reach their potential is vital.
-Through aha!
-Process, Jo provides training and consulting services for A Framework for Understanding Poverty, Research-Based Strategies, Motivation, Removing the Mask: Identifying and Serving Gifted Students from Poverty, 9 Systemic Processes, Improving Reading and Writing Achievement of Your Under-Resourced Elementary/Secondary Students, and Early Childhood Vocabulary and Readiness.

 - Elementary Administration and Supervision License, Ball State University